vkomolov/cv-app-react/README.md

 # App Description
-This cv app is made as a demonstration of dynamic creation of certain HTML elements in accordance with the JSON file, fetched from the server or taken from the localStorage.
+This cv app is made as a demonstration of dynamic creation of HTML elements and routing in accordance with the JSON file, fetched from the server or taken from the localStorage.
 ## Task:
 - To realize the CV App with React, dynamically rendering the HTMLElements from the fetched JSON file, and